vkrinitsyn/shim/README.md

 # shim
-Sliding Window of Histogram timeframe
+Sliding Window of average timeframe with percentiles